 What does inline hockey need to become an Olympic sport?

-Inline hockey has never been an Olympic sport.
-While the world celebrates the USA's double gold medal in ice hockey at Milan 2026, we analyze what would need to happen for inline hockey to make that leap.
+Inline hockey has never been in the Olympic Games.
+As the world celebrates the USA's double gold in ice hockey at Milan 2026, we analyse what would need to happen for inline hockey to make that leap — and how much remains to be built.

 Inline hockey starts from scratch in the Olympic race.
-There are no failed precedents to overcome, but everything to build upon.
-World Skate , the international federation officially recognized by the IOC that brings together wheeled sports, is the organization from which any candidacy would have to originate.
+There are no failed precedents to overcome — just everything to build.
+World Skate, the international federation recognised by the IOC that groups wheel sports, is the organisation from which any bid would have to originate.

-The fact that skateboarding has been part of the Olympic program since Tokyo 2020 shows that World Skate has the capacity to go that far.
-The question is whether inline hockey can be next in line.
+Skateboarding's inclusion in the Olympic programme since Tokyo 2020 proves that World Skate has the capacity to get there.
+The question is whether inline hockey can be the next in that family.

 The IOC has very specific criteria for including a new sport.
-It's not enough to be good: it has to be the right sport at the right time.
+Being good is not enough: you have to be the right sport at the right moment.

 01

-The IOC requires a competitive presence on every continent.
-Inline hockey is strong in Europe and the Americas, but its presence in Africa and Oceania is very limited.
-Active growth in these regions needs to be demonstrated, with functioning federations, not just nominal ones.
+The IOC requires competitive presence on every continent.
+Inline hockey is strong in Europe and the Americas, but its reach in Africa and Oceania is very limited.
+Active growth would need to be demonstrated in those regions with functional federations, not just nominal ones.

 02

-World Skate manages inline hockey, but the IIHF has also organized its own Inline Hockey World Championships since 1996, with parallel teams and rankings.
+World Skate manages inline hockey, but the IIHF has also organised its own inline World Championships since 1996, with parallel teams and rankings.
 This duality divides the sport and weakens any bid.
-Unifying representation under a single umbrella would be essential.
+Unifying representation under a single umbrella would be an essential prerequisite.

 03

-The IOC selects sports with global audiences and television contracts in mind.
-Inline hockey would need to demonstrate that its championships generate significant viewership.
-The speed and spectacle of the sport work in its favor, but this needs to be translated into real numbers.
+The IOC selects sports with global audiences and TV contracts in mind.
+Inline hockey would need to demonstrate that its championships generate significant audiences.
+The sport's speed and spectacle work in its favour, but that needs to translate into real numbers.

 04

-The Olympic program has a limit on the number of sports, and the IOC has been reducing the number of disciplines for years.
-Any sport that is added displaces another.
-Inline hockey would have to demonstrate that it offers something that no other Olympic sport already provides.
-It's not enough to be good; you have to be essential.
+The Olympic programme has a limit on sports and the IOC has been reducing disciplines for years.
+Any sport that enters displaces another.
+Inline hockey would need to demonstrate it offers something no other Olympic sport already provides.
+Being good is not enough — you have to be necessary.

 05